scottnix/responsive-base/README.md

 It is intended to work best with the latest version of Thematic 1.0+, but works on 9.7.7 and above.

+Feel free to make suggestions or improvements in the "issues" feature in Github.

 Demo
 -------------